NigelFell/CI_MS3_WeddingPlanner/README.md

     -   First Time Visitor Goals:
         1. As a First Time Visitor, I want to easily understand the main purpose of the site.
-        2. As a First Time Visitor, I want to be able to easily play the Four in a Line game in a
-           clear presentation that is responsive on different devices.
+        2. As a First Time Visitor, I want to be able to easily view existing weddings, tasks and suppliers in a clear presentation that is responsive on different devices.
-        3. As a First Time Visitor, I want to be able to view how to play and the objective of the game.
+        3. As a First Time Visitor, I want to be able to easily search weddings based on the wedding name, wedding country and/or wedding town.
-        4. As a First Time Visitor, I want to be able to view current scores.
+        4. As a First Time Visitor, I want to be able to easily add a wedding, a task(s) for a wedding, a supplier(s) for those tasks and view all this information in clear presentation that is responsive on different devices.
-        5. As a First Time Visitor, I want to be able to see who's turn it is next.
+        5. As a First Time Visitor, I want to be able to easily edit or delete a wedding, task or supplier.
-        6. As a First Time Visitor, I want to be able to see see the winner.
+        6. As a First Time Visitor, I want to be able to add a default set of tasks for thier wedding to assist in the set up and planning of their wedding.
-        7. As a First Time Visitor, I want to be able to reset the game and start a new one.
+        7. As a First Time Visitor, I want to be able to copy a supplier from a selected wedding and task to their own wedding and task.

     -   Returning & Frequent Visitor Goals:
-        1. As a Returning Visitor, I want to quickly access the site and play the Four in a Line game as per the first time visitor.
+        1. As a Returning Visitor, I want to quickly access the site and view the status of my wedding tasks and task suppliers in a clear presentation that is responsive on different devices.
+        2. As a Returning Visitor, I want to be able to update the status of my wedding by adding, editing or deleting planning wedding tasks and task suppliers.

 -   ### Design

+    -   #### Frontend Framework
+        To create a modern responsive site Google's Material Design Materialize CSS framework is used.
+The responsive behavior is based on the standard 12-column grid system using containers, rows, and columns.

     -   #### Colour Scheme
-        To create a modern look and feel that is clear to new users and familiar to a user who has played the physical version of the Four in a Line game.
+        To create a modern look and feel in a wedding theme that is clear to new users and familiar to a returning user.
+        One of the benefits of using Google's Material Design is that there are 200 custom color classes that can be used use for backgrounds and text.

     -   #### Typography
-        Raleway is the font used on the site.
-Sans Serif is the fallback font in case for any reason the font isn't being imported into the site correctly.
-The Raleway font is an elegant sans-serif typeface.
+        Roboto 2.0 is the font used on the site.
+It is the standard font of Materialize and features friendly and open curves making a more natural reading rhythm.

     -   #### Imagery
         Imagery is important but has been kept to a minimum to improve the sites upload time.

-    -   #### Sound
-        Sound effects enhance the user experience with extra feedback on their actions.

     -   #### A screenshot of the visual design elements:
         ![A screenshot of the visual design elements](assets/docs/user-experience-design.png)